2.Material Accounting Policies

 The fair value of financial assets denominated in a foreign currency is determined in that foreign currency and translated at the spot rate at the end of each reporting period.

-instruments are treated as financial assets measured at amortized cost.
-Thus, the exchange differences on the amortized cost are recognized in profit or loss and other changes in the fair value of FVTOCI financial assets are recognized in other comprehensive income.
+• For the purposes of recognising foreign exchange gains and losses, FVTOCI debt instruments are treated as financial assets measured at amortised cost.
+Thus, the exchange differences on the amortised cost are recognised in profit or loss and other changes in the fair value of FVTOCI financial assets are recognised in other comprehensive income.

 2.8 Equity Instruments & Financial Liabilities Equity Instruments

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued by the entity are recognized at the proceeds received.
+Equity instruments issued by the entity are recognised at the proceeds received.

 Financial liabilities Initial Recognition